Capitol rioter who breached Senate gets 8 months for felony

 The lawyer argued in court papers that Hodgkins' actions weren't markedly different from those of Anna Morgan Lloyd — other than Hodgkins stepping onto the Senate floor.
 Morgan Lloyd was the first of roughly 500 arrested to be sentenced.
 She pleaded guilty to misdemeanor disorderly conduct and last month was sentenced to three years of probation.

-On the day, he walked through grounds already littered with smashed police barriers and broken windows, evening passing police officers and others injured as the crowd surged toward the Capitol, prosecutors said.

-“Time and time again, rather than turn around and retreat, Hodgkins pressed forward,” the government filing said.

 Hodgkins' lawyer, Patrick N. Leduc, described his client as an otherwise law-abiding American who, despite living in a poorer part of Tampa, regularly volunteered at a food bank.
-He noted that Hodgkins had been an Eagle Scout.
+He noted that Hodgkins is an Eagle Scout.

 His actions on Jan.
 6 "is the story of a man who for just one hour on one day lost his bearings ... who made a fateful decision to follow the crowd,” the attorney said.